Deadstream (2022) | Goofy and Fun Ghost Hunting Satire

 Plot & Thoughts

 Deadstream is very efficient in how it starts.
-Within the first five minutes, it establishes its protagonist, why he’s a goofball who deserves everything that’s coming to him, and puts him in the haunted house that will torture him through the evening.
+Within the first five minutes, it establishes its protagonist, why he’s a goofball who deserves everything that’s coming to him and puts him in the haunted house that will torture him through the evening.

 Image: Shudder

 Shawn Ruddy (Joseph Winter) is a live-streamer and influencer who does a bunch of stunts for views and likes from his audience.
 He’s an attention whore, willing to do whatever he has to for his channel.
 This lands him in hot water when one of his stunts requires him to apologize for it.
-Facing a downturn in public interest and opinion because of the failed stun, he orchestrates a comeback stunt by going to a notorious haunted house and livestreaming his experience within it as he spends the night.
+Facing a downturn in public interest and opinion because of the failed stunt, he orchestrates a comeback by going to a notorious haunted house and livestreaming his experience within it as he spends the night.
 Before long, he starts experiencing spooky shenanigans and it becomes uncertain very quickly if he’ll make it through the night alive

 There are plenty of influencers on social media that have had similar career trajectories that likely served as inspiration for Deadstream and I love the idea of making the “redemption” stunt one that involves facing ghosts in the haunted house.
 When it comes to the scares and spooky moments that happen, Deadstream does not reinvent the wheel or do anything you haven’t seen before.
 There is the occasional ghost limb that moves out of sight briefly.
 There are a few rubbery puppets here and there.
 Some random jump scares.
 None of it is really convincing or scary, but it’s good campy fun.